Get

 teacup pomeranian on grass

-These teensy bundles of fluff are basically the Pomeranian in ultra-small size, and they are not a separate breed and aren’t recognized by the AKC.
-Teacup Pomeranian is actually the unofficial name for any smaller versions of the standard Pomeranian.
+These bundles of fluff are basically the Pomeranian in ultra-small size.
+They are not a separate breed and aren’t recognized by the AKC.
+Teacup Pomeranian is the unofficial name for any smaller versions of the standard Pomeranian.

-Teacups are bred from two naturally small Poms, but unfortunately, there are unethical breeders out there who have resorted to questionable tactics such as inbreeding, breeding runts, and malnourishment.
-All these practices can lead to dogs that are sick and inherit genetic health conditions.
+Teacups are bred from two naturally small Poms, but unfortunately, some unethical breeders have resorted to questionable tactics such as inbreeding, breeding runts, and malnourishment.
+All these practices can lead to sick dogs that inherit genetic health conditions.

 Personality / Character

-Teacup Pomeranians are sweet and charming little dogs that have that classic small-dog attitude.
+Teacup Pomeranians are sweet and charming little dogs with a classic small-dog attitude.
 This means they’re energetic, feisty, and playful.
-They are devoted to their family and will take to guarding them against strangers.
-This also means they can be relatively yappy.
+They are devoted to their family and will guard them against strangers, but they are incredibly vocal.

 teacup pomeranian running on grass